neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 # Private testnet

+### Folder structure
+The genesis file defines the init

 ### Create a genesis file
 The genesis file defines the initial state of the network.
 For our testnet we need to have a unique blockchain id and thus we need to create a new genesis file as blockchain id is derived from this file.